bailey-lab/MIPTools/docs/installation.rst

 ============
 If you have a working copy of singularity and have demultiplexed data, you can use our sif file (recommended approach, below).
-Due to licensing issues, if you want to use miptools to demultiplex your data (we are just wrapping up illumina's bcl2fastq demultiplexing program) you'll need to download bcl2fastq, put it in our 'programs' folder, and build your own sif file from source.
+Due to licensing issues, if you want to use miptools to demultiplex your data (we're just wrapping up illumina's bcl2fastq demultiplexing program) you'll need to download bcl2fastq, put it in our 'programs' folder, and build your own sif file from source.